Zoysia: Cultivation and uses

 Because they can tolerate wide variations in temperature, sunlight, and water, zoysia are widely used for lawns in temperate climates.
-They are used on golf courses to create fairways and teeing areas.
+They are used on golf courses to create fairways and teeing grounds.
 Zoysia grasses stop erosion on slopes, and are excellent at repelling weeds throughout the year.
 They resist disease and hold up well under traffic.

 The cultivar Zoysia 'Emerald' (Emerald Zoysia), a hybrid between Z. japonica and Z. tenuifolia, is particularly popular.

 Some types of zoysia are available commercially as sod in some areas.
 In typical savanna climates with warm wet and dry seasons, such as southern Florida, zoysia grasses grow during the warm-wet summer and are dormant in the drier, cooler winter months.
 They are popular because of their fine texture, soft feel, and low growth habit.
 They can form dense mats and even mounds that grow over low features.
-In contrast to St. Augustine grass, they generally require less fertilization and are less vulnerable to insect and fungus damage, depending on environmental conditions.
-Zoysia is a native of Japan and Korea and makes a cushion-like surface/turf.
-Its water requirement is high.
-It grows slowly and frequent mowing is not required.
+Compared to St. Augustine grass, they generally require less fertilization and are less vulnerable to insect and fungus damage, depending on environmental conditions.
 For best appearance, turf experts recommend reel blade mowers for zoysia.